 HOLLYWOOD CHINESE at THE FORMOSA offers a nostalgic, yet thought-provoking glimpse into cinema’s fascination with the Chinese.
 Commissioned by the iconic Formosa Cafe as part of their restoration, the exhibit highlights select photos and lobby cards from author and filmmaker Arthur Dong’s collection of movie memorabilia centered on the depiction of the Chinese in American feature films.

 The venerated Formosa Cafe has long been a destination restaurant and watering hole for celebrities and filmmakers, especially those working in nearby studios.
-But in December 2016, the 94-year-old eatery suddenly closed its doors overnight, shocking Angelenos, tourists and local history buffs.
-Now, two-and-a-half years later, the Formosa will again serve its loyal clientele and is scheduled to re-open in the summer of 2019.
+But in December 2016, the 94-year-old eatery unexpectedly closed its doors.
+Two-and-a-half years later, the Formosa re-opened on June 28, 2019.

-Ownership is now under the 1933 Group, who has already restored an impressive portfolio of historic bars in Los Angeles, including the Highland Park Bowl, the Idle Hour, and the Harlowe.
-Upholding the company’s dedication to preservation, the 1933 Group recognizes the Formosa Cafe as “a true Hollywood landmark in the grandest sense” and “plans to honor every detail in the restoration.”
+Ownership is now under the 1933 Group, who has restored an impressive portfolio of historic bars in Los Angeles, including the Highland Park Bowl, the Idle Hour, and the Harlowe.
+Upholding the company’s dedication to preservation, the 1933 Group recognizes the Formosa Cafe as “a true Hollywood landmark in the grandest sense” and was careful to “honor every detail in the restoration.”
 The city of West Hollywood has recently designated the restaurant a local cultural resource.

 1933 Group partner Bobby Green said, “The contributions of Chinese Americans to this city as well as Hollywood hasn’t been fully recognized.
 As a fan of Arthur’s first book Forbidden City, USA, I knew he was the perfect person to showcase the Chinese American influence on early Hollywood, and what better place to tell this story than the beloved Formosa.”

-HOLLYWOOD CHINESE at THE FORMOSA will be mounted in the lounge and bar area where visitors can roam and view the display.
+HOLLYWOOD CHINESE at THE FORMOSA is mounted in the back bar and dinning area.
 “It was a creative challenge to design an exhibit on the representation of the Chinese in Hollywood within a restaurant and bar, but the Formosa Cafe is unique in its celebration of movies and the use of Chinese ornamentation, much like Grauman’s Chinese Theatre,” says curator Arthur Dong.

 “Overall, my vision was to recognize veteran Asian American film artists who navigated the film industry in the past as a way to underscore their successes today.
 There’s also a section on the Chinatown nightclubs era in San Francisco that helped launched the careers of actors like Pat Morita and Jack Soo.”
 Indeed, while viewing the exhibit, visitors can raise a toast to portraits of sixty groundbreaking film, TV, stage and radio performers that adorn the entire span of the room.